A Guide to the 5 Most Popular Worktop Materials

 Choosing your kitchen worktop can feel like a mammoth task.
 Even starting with internet research can quickly turn into overwhelm.
 There’s a lot of selling going on on the internet and not enough education.
 When you should be excited about making a stunning new purchase, you start to feel completely confused.
 What material?
+What's better, quartz or granite countertop?
 What’s the difference?
 What can I afford?
 What about the fact that I want mine to be the prettiest one in the whole wide world?
 Granite, quartz, wood, marble…..the choices are literally endless.

 Making the wrong kitchen worktop choice has huge consequences.
 It’s a substantial purchase – if you get it wrong the chances are you’ve got to live with it!
 The wrong choice will ruin the look and feel of your kitchen and that’s why choosing the perfect worktop for your kitchen is a job that deserves extensive research.